 South Australia or the country's Northern Territory, if a road trip is what you want, plan it with a car rental from VIPCars and make your vacation a memorable experience.
 3-weeks, a month, 2 months or 6 months, no matter how long you are planning to stay in Australia, with us you can search daily, monthly as well as long-term car rental as per your requirements.
 Renting a car is a great way to cover the country, not just for road-trippers, but also for those who want to explore just a specific region.
 And since Australia has so much to offer - sunny beaches, country music, wide natural spaces, outback national parks and picturesque harbors, and other endless numbers of things to do and see - a thorough trip definitely calls for a rental car!!

-Vehicles: With us, you can choose your car rental from a fine fleet which covers the following categories which makes sure that the car rental space and budget needs of a variety of travelers can be met:
+With us, you can choose your car rental from a fine fleet which covers the following categories that make sure that the car rental space and budget needs of a variety of travelers can be met:

-Types of Deals you can find on VIPCars for Australia:
+Types of Deals that you can find on VIPCars for Australia

 Depending on the fact whether you are a local or an international renter, here are a few car-rental-deal-types that you can expect to book on VIPCars: